irfanhakim-as/homelab-wiki/topics/immich.md

    - **(Optional)** A remote app directory, on remote mounted storage (i.e. `/mnt/smb/media/photos/immich`): This will be used for the large media files that will be uploaded to Immich.

-   - A Docker compose file for the Immich stack on the app directory (i.e. `/mnt/smb/docker/immich/docker-compose.yml`):
+   - A Compose file for the Immich stack on the app directory (i.e. `/mnt/smb/docker/immich/docker-compose.yml`):

       ```yaml
       name: ${SERVICE_NAME}